From the Office of the Maryland Attorney General:

 The Division also issued a Final Order awarding over $370,000.00 from the Home Builder Guaranty Fund to 19 injured consumers for their actual losses resulting from Clark Turner Homes’ failure to return deposits when construction never began, failure to complete consumers’ homes, or defective workmanship.
 Under Maryland law, consumers may seek recovery from the Home Builder Guaranty Fund for actual losses of up to $50,000.00 resulting from the failure of a registered builder to begin or complete their home or for defective workmanship, up to a total of $300,000.00 per builder, which is increasing to $500,000 as of October 1, 2020.
 In addition to the protection provided to consumers through the Guaranty Fund, under certain circumstances, builders are also required to maintain a bond with the State for the protection of consumers.
 Here, the builder maintained a $75,000 bond, which may benefit some of the consumers.

 “Purchasing a new home is the largest investment most people make in their lives.
 My office will pursue sanctions against builders who treat consumers unfairly and fail to protect consumer deposits,” said Attorney General Frosh.
 “Consumers should make sure that any deposits are protected by an escrow account, bond, or letter of credit.”

 Consumers who have had problems with homes built by these or other builders should contact the Home Builder Registration Unit (HBRU) at 410-576-6573 in Baltimore or call toll free at 877-259-4525.
+Consumers can also look for cheaper alternatives like 2 bedroom townhomes.
 The Attorney General’s Office encourages home buyers to check whether their builder is registered before entering into a contract by calling the HBRU or visiting www.marylandattorneygeneral.gov/pages/cpd/homebuilder.